 But having sat in your seats, I agree, it’s difficult to care.
 It is difficult to be bothered.
 And why should you?
 Until your life has been shaken by illness or family struggle, until you have walked alongside a BMS student, travelled to Gamilaraay country or abroad to Timor Leste, until you are able to empathise with, and put a face to the statistics of disproportionate disadvantage we so often hear, it is hard to care.
 And it is jointly as difficult to appreciate the amazing impact that such organisations truly have.

 But to put these words into numbers, (and for those of you who know me know I am not the most fabulous at maths), I have brought my $200 CAS Calculator that I used for one semester in Year 11 Apps to help me out.

 So, if Radford has roughly 2000 students, and everyone brought in just $2 dollars, then, we would have $4000 dollars raised—amazing.
 Or, if everyone brought in $15 dollars—maybe skipped out on that $4-dollar pie or boycotted the new action buses regime—then we would have $30,000 dollars.

 But, if we all worked hard, asked granny nicely, maybe harassed your neighbours or even Jenny from the block and brought in $30 dollars each, collectively we would raise $60,000.
 That is an enormous amount of money that would do so much towards supporting organisations which many of us have been touched by, including the Cancer Counsel, BMS, Ozharvest, Pegasus, L’arche and more.

 So, with just over two weeks left, be bothered.
 Anything is better than nothing, and every bit counts.
-Thank you.Back to Home
+Thank you.To Home